Nya-moe/blog_backup/source/_posts/moe-ps-tree.md

    * Print info of current pid.
    * Print info of the child tree of current pid.
    * Print info of ->next node.
+   × So that it will walk all the nodes.
    */
   if (pstree == NULL)
   {